On this page: Welcome to project business – Who benefits? – How can you benefit? – Latest news – The driving force – The book – Questions & answers

 362 Pages 50 B/W Illustrations

-Description: Roughly half of all project managers have to lead customer projects as profit centers on contractor side with two big objectives: making the customer happy and bringing money home.
+Description: Roughly half of all project managers lead customer projects as profit centers on contractor side with two big objectives: making the customer happy and bringing money home.

 Customer projects are a high-risk business on both sides, customers and contractors, but the dynamics of this business have so far been mostly ignored in literature.
 The book fills this gap.